Your student got in! What’s next?

 Student support and advocacy

-The Dean of Students office is responsible for promoting our Community Standards through programs and services, administration of the Student Conduct Code, advising the Student Conduct Committee and the Academic Integrity Board, and chairing both the Student Assistance and Care Team (ACT) and the Critical Incident Response Team (CIRT).
+The Dean of Students office promotes our Community Standards through programs and services, administers the Student Conduct Code, advises the Student Conduct Committee and the Academic Integrity Board, and chairs both the Student Assistance and Care Team (ACT) and the Critical Incident Response Team (CIRT).